High-visibility on the railways

 Various pre-treatments are conducted on retro-reflective materials preparatory to evaluation.
 These are undertaken to assess the durability of a tape over its useful lifetime.
 Pre-treatments of retro-reflective materials prior to testing include temperature cycling, cleaning, abrasion, and simulated rainfall.
 It is essential that retro-reflective materials are evaluated to define their effectiveness under different conditions.
 They must withstand a defined number of cleaning operations and be labelled to indicate how long they can be usefully expected to last.

 The RIS-3279-TOM standard states that the visible materials of the garment must not be compromised by the addition of company names or logos.
 SATRA can assess the design characteristics of high-visibility garments according to the UK railway standard.

 When EC type-certification of products referencing RIS-3279-TOM is required, this is carried out in conjunction with an evaluation to EN ISO 13688.
 This standard touches on a range of requirements which cover issues relating to physical parameters, design, physiological properties and also health and hygiene.
 SATRA can advise on the types of testing required for any particular standard, which may also depend on the materials used in, and the construction of, different garments.

 Further information on SATRA's PPE certification and testing services is available at www.satra.com/ppe

 15 PER CENT DISCOUNT ON FIRST SATRA TEST - please click here.

-SATRA is an EU Notified Body for the type approval and CE marking of a large range of PPE, including high visibility clothing products.
-SATRA laboratories are fully equipped to allow all types of high visibility testing to be undertaken in accordance with EN ISO 20471:2013, EN 1150:1999, EN 13356:2001 and GO/RT 3279:2013.
-For further information, please email email@example.com
+SATRA is an EU Notified Body for the type approval and CE marking of a large range of PPE, including high-visibility clothing products.
+SATRA laboratories are fully equipped to allow all types of high-visibility testing to be undertaken in accordance with EN ISO 20471, EN 1150, EN 13356 and RIS-3279-TOM. please email email@example.com For further information.